makersacademy/chitter-challenge/README.md

 Challenge:
 -------

-This challenge involved building a write a small Twitter clone that will allow the users to post messages to a public stream.
+This challenge, part of the Makers course, involved building a write a small Twitter clone that will allow the users to post messages to a public stream.
 The user stores are listed below.

-The technologies used were ruby, sinatra, postgreSQL, html, and the application was tested with capybara and rspec.
+The technologies used were ruby, sinatra, postgreSQL, html, CSS, and the application was tested with capybara and rspec.

 Features:
 -------